Roll forming is all around. Yet, for many, it’s hard to recognize how roll forming techniques are applied in everyday life.

-For example, walk into a grocery store and grab some milk from the dairy section.
+For example, walk into a grocery store and grab a carton of milk from the dairy section.
 There’s a good chance that the shelves of the refrigeration unit are roll formed.

-Or it’s Sunday, and you want to clean the gutters.
-What you might not realize is that the rails on your trusty Little Giant ladder were redesigned and roll formed.
+Or on a Sunday when you want to clean the gutters, you might not realize that the rails on your trusty Little Giant ladder were redesigned and roll formed.

-Roll forming is a highly stable and efficient metal fabrication process than can be applied across many industries.
-Below are a few applications we chose to highlight in aerospace, agriculture, construction and solar.
+Roll forming is a highly stable and efficient metal fabrication technique than can be applied across many industries.
+Below are a few applications we chose to highlight in solar, agriculture, transportation and construction.

 In today’s competitive commercial solar landscape, solar panel and mounting manufacturers must find new ways to cut costs without sacrificing quality.
-The stable and high-yield roll forming process is the perfect production method to reduce solar mounting manufacturing costs.
+The stable and high-yield techniques offered by roll forming make it the perfect production method to reduce solar mounting manufacturing costs.

 There are a variety of applications for roll forming within the solar industry, including: